 Caribe is located within Nicaragua’s “Golden Triangle”, a well-known historic mining region located in north-eastern Nicaragua.
-The area is host to three historic mines, Santa Rita – Rosita (Skarn Cu-Au), La Luz – Siuna (Skarn Au-Cu) and Bonanza (Low Sulfidation Epithermal).
+The area is host to three historic mines, Santa Rita – Rosita (Skarn copper/gold), La Luz – Siuna (Skarn gold/copper) and Bonanza (Epithermal gold).
 Since 1900 the district has produced in excess of 8 million ounces of gold and 12 million ounces of silver mainly from epithermal vein systems and skarns.

 The Caribe project forms a part of the Company's 50-50 Strategic-Alliance agreement with Hemco Mineros Nicaragua (a subsidiary of Colombia’s Grupo Mineros S.A.
-MINEROS:CB) and is located approximately 16 kilometers to the southeast of the Company’s Luna Roja Gold Skarn project.
+MINEROS:CB).
 Royal Road Minerals is operator of the Strategic Alliance.

-Royal Road’s exploration team discovered the Caribe prospect during a reconnaissance follow-up of airborne geophysical anomalies in February of 2018.
-Topographically the prospect area is relatively planar, there is no outcrop and there is no previous record of mineralization in the area.
-Initial grab sampling of strongly weathered, argillic-altered and variably-brecciated felsic volcanic float material returned anomalous gold with associated anomalous values in molybdenum and arsenic.
+Royal Road’s exploration team discovered the Caribe project during reconnaissance follow-up of airborne geophysical anomalies in February of 2018.
+Topographically the prospect is planar, outcrop is concealed under soil and laterite cover and there is no previous record of mineralization in the area.
+Initial grab sampling of strongly weathered float material returned anomalous gold with associated anomalous values in molybdenum and copper.